IvanPaez/proactive-example/README.md

 $Temp$ < 25 => "Normal"
 TRUE => "High"
-computes lags (-1,-2,-3,...) and anti-lags (+1, +2,+3...) for Temp and FirePotential columns assuming I'm now at the time t (row t in my table) I'll find in column Temp the current temperature
+computes lags (-1,-2,-3,...) and anti-lags (+1, +2,+3...) for Temp and FirePotential columns assuming the system its now at the time t (row t in the fire potential table) I'll find in column Temp the current temperature
-In column Temp(-1) the temperature from the previous hour In column Temp(-8) the temperature from 8 hours ago Similarly, In column Temp(+1) the temperature from next hour In column Temp(+10) the temperature that is 10 hours in future writes the data into SEAMS14-proact/data/ISH/ish-enriched directory as *.table files (KNIME internal format) each files represents data from a single ISH station (in Mississippi in year 2010)
+In column Temp(-1) the temperature from the previous hour In column Temp(-8) the temperature from 8 hours ago Similarly, In column Temp(+1) the temperature from next hour In column Temp(+10) the temperature that is 10 hours in future writes the data into /proact/data/ISH/ish-enriched directory as *.table files (KNIME internal format) each files represents data from a single ISH station (in Mississippi in year 2010)

 KNIME Workflow: 05 - Fire Reports (Download)